hicommonwealth/commonwealth/packages/commonwealth/README.md

 We also use certain environment variables to configure the application itself:

-- CHAIN_EVENTS: select chains for event listening.
-Must be "all", "none", or a comma-separated list of chains (e.g. " edgeware,edgeware-local")
-- NO_EVENTS: disable chain-event functionality entirely
 - NO_CLIENT: set to true to disable the front-end build

 ## Production Database